 - Adventure City, a two-story city-themed playground, features a market, construction site, garage and the kind of climbing opportunities that kids live for.
 It’s like a massive game of House, but on steroids.
 Parents will be glad, too.
 Not only does it foster imagination, but it helps to burn off their kids’ voracious energy.

-- Just based on the undisputed fact that all kids enjoy drenching the entire bathroom during bathtime, we know kids have a serious fascination with water.
-The Wonder Lab gives kiddos a chance to play and learn with water — without flooding your house.
+- The Wonder Lab gives kiddos a chance to play and learn with water without flooding your house, unlike your usual bathtime experience.
 The industrial science lab features huge water tables with whirlpools, rivers, water jets and bubbles.

 - Also within the Wonder Lab area, kids can shoot scarves through twisty pneumatic tubes that float down from the ceiling to the ground like a feather.
 Get ready to ‘gram their reactions on this one.